Debt Consolidation Mortgages & Remortgages

 Get started with an expert broker to find out how much they can help you save on your remortgage.

-Remember that calculators only ever provide a guide, and the results should not be taken as a guarantee of your borrowing or saving potential.
-A broker will help you to determine a more reliable figure.
+Remember that calculators only provide a guide, and the results should not be taken as a guarantee of your borrowing or saving potential.
+A broker can help you determine a more reliable figure.

 Pros and cons of consolidating debt

-It’s also important that you speak to a qualified mortgage broker and get the right advice before taking on any additional form of secured lending, given the level of risk involved with using your home as collateral.
+Given the level of risk involved with using your home as collateral, it’s also important that you speak to a qualified mortgage broker and get the right advice before taking on any additional form of secured lending.

 Benefits

-• It could simplify your financial management to repay all of your debts to one lender, rather than staying with multiple lenders, each with different rates of interest
+- It could simplify your financial management to repay all your debts to one lender rather than staying with multiple lenders, each with different interest rates.

 Disadvantages